pgmoneta/pgmoneta/doc/GETTING_STARTED.md

-  restore                  Restore a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server is-alive                 Is pgmoneta alive stop                     Stop pgmoneta status                   Status of pgmoneta
+  restore                  Restore a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server retain                   Retain a backup from a server expunge                  Expunge a backup from a server is-alive                 Is pgmoneta alive stop                     Stop pgmoneta status                   Status of pgmoneta